 Even with a little door in the frame that allows you to peek inside and check the status of the in-progress print, I can’t imagine ever getting just the right amount of sunlight to produce a usable print, let alone the many fine prints that Annie produced!

 The second exhibit we visited was on the Saint John’s Bible, an over-sized, handwritten and illuminated Bible – think the Book of Kells, but in a completely modern rendition.
 This is the first time I have seen more than a couple of pages and I was stunned by the bold beauty of it.
 I’m a big fan of illuminated manuscripts and this was unbelievable.
 It may be the most beautiful book ever created.

 The Hjemkomst Center also has a significant exhibit in the yard outside in the form of the replica Hopperstad Stave Church.
 The creation of an area resident, the church is a replica of the ancient Hopperstad Church in Vik, Norway.
 It’s a fascinating structure and can be entered as part of a guided tour.

 The Hjemkomst and stave church are permanent exhibits.
 Other exhibits change regularly.
 Neither Prairie Daughters nor the St. John’s Bible is currently on display.
 Sections of the St. John’s Bible are regularly on display around the country, and, of course, it can always be seen at St. John’s Abbey and University in central Minnesota.

-Current exhibits at the Hjemkomst Center include The Vikings: Master Mariners, Traders, Colonists, and Artisans and The Piga Project: Women, Immigration, and Resilience.
+Exhibits at the Hjemkomst Center included The Vikings: Master Mariners, Traders, Colonists, and Artisans and The Piga Project: Women, Immigration, and Resilience.

 If you would like to try printing photographs using the same technique Annie used, paper and materials are still available and directions can be found on-line at Alternate Photography.